Koohoko/Koohoko.github.io/_posts/2024-03-09-Coalescent-theory.md

 last_modified_at: 2024-03-10
 ---

 The book *Coalescent theory: An introduction* by John Wakeley stays in my bookshelf for more than 3 years.
 I have tried started reading it several times, but I always got stuck in the first two chapters.
 This time I decided to read it for preparing my attendance to the workshop on coalescent theory at the University of Warwick in the next month.
-Here let us start.
+Now let us start.

+For reference, [here](https://wakeleylab.oeb.harvard.edu/sites/hwpi.harvard.edu/files/wakeleylab/files/correctionsjan2016.pdf?m=1457398929) is the list of corrections to the book.

 ## 1. Gene genealogies